schuhva/Music-Generation/doc/releases/1.04_poc/Base_01.rst

-Midi: Play and Generate audio-file
+MIDI: Play and Generate audio-file
 ----------------------------------

-Externel players offered a better sound quality in comparison with python liaberys.
-We uses **VLC** and **Musescore**.
+External players offered a better sound quality in comparison with python libraries.
+We use **VLC** and **Musescore**.

 .. code:: python3